-Book Review: The Lemonade Stand and an I-pad Mini GIVEAWAY!!
+Book Review: The Lemonade Stand

 In case you’re not aware, Shannon is a certified financial planner and has been helping people and businesses with their finances for over 20 years.
 During that time, she discovered that the root of many people’s money problems are from the way money was handled by their parents.
 Money attitudes are formed early in life, many before kids even set foot in school!
 As a result, Shannon has been teaching her two beautiful daughters about money since they were very young.
 She has also written several books to help parents and kids learn about money together and to encourage financial literacy.

 When The Lemonade Stand arrived at my house, it had a bright yellow cover, and I couldn’t wait to read it!
 Also, Shannon even signed it, which is so amazing and sweet of her. 🙂

 The Lemonade Stand is about Shannon’s two daughters, Lauren and Taylor, and their two friends.
 The four team up and run a lemonade stand to earn money for new toys, only to discover that their money is better off being put toward their “save, spend, and share” goals instead.

 My favorite part of the book is that it not only teaches the important concept of saving, but it also teaches kids about giving and that how they use their money is up to them.
 This kind of attitude can help empower kids and make them feel in control, as well as showing them the true value of money.
 Money means a lot more when you have to work for it versus mom and dad just giving you the money for the toy that you want RIGHT NOW!

 Latest posts by Kayla (see all)

 - The Truth About Why You’re Broke - February 21, 2017